Things to do in the Huon Valley: Where to Eat, Drink, Stay & Play

 Pagan Cider

-Well, we did say this area is known for its incredible apples, so of course there is another cidery to visit in the Huon Valley.
-On the way to the town of Cygnet is Pagan Cider with a cellar door where you can sample its three core ciders – cherry, pear and apple – along with special seasonal small-batch ciders (there’s usually eight on tap here).
-In summer, there’s food trucks on weekends and a beautiful sunny courtyard to chill out in.
+As we mentioned, this area is renowned for its incredible apples, so it’s no surprise there’s another cidery to visit in the Huon Valley.
+On the way to Cygnet, you'll find Pagan Cider, where you can sample its three core ciders—cherry, pear, and apple—along with special seasonal small-batch ciders (there are usually eight on tap).
+In summer, food trucks are available on weekends, and the sunny courtyard is the perfect spot to relax.
 You might even spot the cellar door dog, Bruny!

 7891 Channel Highway, Cygnet